bio

 Hi, I'm Ben.
 I'm from New Hope, Pennsylvania.
 I received my undergraduate degree from the University of Pittsburgh in 2009, a master's degree from the University of Oregon in 2017, and my PhD in 2023 in Neuroscience and Cognitive Science at the University of Maryland.

-In addition to language processing, this naturally leads to questions of how neuroscience can be used to quantify our subjective experiences of imagining, remembering, and knowing.
+In addition to language processing, this focus naturally leads to questions of how neuroscience can be used to quantify our subjective experiences of imagining, remembering, and knowing.

 My current research uses electroencephalography (EEG) to probe the biological mechanisms underlying narrative comprehension.
 My other research interests include the psychological phenomena surrounding word learning from context.